Hendrik7889/esp32clock/README.md

 ## Features

-- Real-time clock (RTC) synchronization for accurate timekeeping.
+- Real-time clock synchronization for accurate timekeeping.
+- daylight saving time
 - Easily configurable through the Arduino IDE 2.

 ## Hardware Requirements

 - ESP32 microcontroller.
 - Appropriate power supply for the ESP32.
-- Leds (at least 22)
+- Leds
-- Breadboard
-- Resistors (at least 22)
+- Resistors
-- The wallmount is custom
+- wallmount and panel are custom
 - USB-to-Serial converter (for initial setup and debugging).

 if you bought a non developer esp32 you might need a USB to TTL Serial Adapter Module.